develax/RazorExpress/docs/overview.md

 </body>
 </html>
 ```
-That may not suit you completely because the link to the `css` file has been placed in the `<body>` but you want it to be in the `<head>`.
+This may not suit you completely because the link to the `css` file has been placed in the `<body>` but you might want it to be in the `<head>`.
 That's what the sections are for!
-To fix it you can define a section in the `index.raz` (in and then reference that section from the `_layout.raz`:
+To fix it you should define a section in the `index.raz`:

 **`index.raz`** view
 ```HTML+Razor